 - Motor vehicle crashes are the leading cause of death for U.S. teens.
 Mile for mile, teens are involved in 3 times as many fatal crashes as all other drivers.
-And 1 in 3 teens who text say they have done so while driving. - In 2015, 3,477 people were killed and an estimated 391,000 people were injured in crashes involving a distracted driver.
-That's a 10.2 percent increase from the estimated 3,154 killed in 2013. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
+And 1 in 3 teens who text say they have done so while driving. - In 2013, 3,154 people were killed and an estimated 421,000 people were injured in crashes involving a distracted driver.
+That's a nine percent increase from the estimated 387,000 injured in 2011. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
 Texting is riskier still, increasing collision risk by 23 times.